dinfekted/sourcegraph-sublime/README.md

 * Project-aware documentation and jump-to-definition for RubyGems
 * Quick search interface to Sourcegraph

-This plugin currently only supports Ruby.
+This plugin currently only supports Ruby, and only docs and definitions for external RubyGems are available.
+(No local source analysis is performed yet;
+that's a TODO.)
 We plan to add support for Python, Go, and JavaScript soon.

 ## How to use

 **Install**: clone this git repository to your Packages folder.

+**Requirements**: A `ruby` with the `bundler` gem must exist in your `$PATH`.

 ### Search current selection on Sourcegraph (context menu)